-- 4.7.49 These examples also show that biophilic design is about making a positive impact on the environment, over and above the positive impacts on patient and staff well-being. - 4.7.50 We linked in with the Biophilic Wales Project a project from the National Botanic Garden of Wales working to increase the well-being of people, wildlife and the environment throughout Wales at the start of their work.
+- 4.7.48 Alder Hey Children's Health Park, a project undertaken by Alder Hey Children's Hospital NHS Foundation Trust and completed 2015, is an example of the application of biophilic design principles in a healthcare setting: central to the design idea was ensuring that the majority of rooms (whether for children or staff) enjoy park views and that gardens and terraces are equally accessible to all.20 There will also be valuable lessons for us to learn from the Whipps Cross Hospital Redevelopment, where the vision is to draw the surrounding landscape of Epping Forest into the site: reconnecting the hospital to the forest will provide therapeutic and healing benefits for patients and an uplifting environment for staff, visitors and the wider community.21 The principle of "reconnection" with the surrounding environment will be an important design principle for the Urgent and Planned Care Hospital - 4.7.49 These examples also show that biophilic design is about making a positive impact on the environment, over and above the positive impacts on patient and staff well-being. - 4.7.50 We linked in with the Biophilic Wales Project a project from the National Botanic Garden of Wales working to increase the well-being of people, wildlife and the environment throughout Wales at the start of their work.
 They presented at our 2019 Green Health Network Event and we have held a number of discussions with them over the last two and a half years about their work, feeding this into our Green Health Coordinating Group.
-The main areas of learning for us have been around engagement, managing volunteers and also how to keep projects alive during the pandemic.
+The main areas of learning for us have been around engagement, managing volunteers and also how to keep projects alive with the onset of the pandemic.
 We have also used our experience with them to inform the specification of a Green Health Project Manager role.
 Our Chief Executive has requested that a Biophilic Advisory Group be set up to ensure that biophilic design principles are fully embedded in the development of our OBCs. - 4.7.51 Identification of the site for the new Urgent and Planned Care Hospital: - 4.7.52 Through public consultation the University Health Board has identified a zone between Narberth and St Clears as the optimum location for the new Urgent and Planned Care Hospital and the Land Team's objective is, through a staged process, to identify a short list of sites and then a preferred site to be taken forward.